nunorecruits/sourcing-copilot/privacy-policy.md

 ## Contact

-For questions about this privacy policy, contact: [your email address]
+For questions about this privacy policy, contact: [nunorecruits@gmail.com]